vitruv-tools/commit_based_continuous_integration_of_performance_models/README.md

     * org.splevo.jamopp.util

 A new Eclipse instance with all imported plugins has to be started.
 Afterwards, the remaining plugins of this repository need to be imported.

+To setup the correct Checkstyle configuration, the files `org.splevo.releng.codeconventions/splevo-checkstyle-rules.xml` from SPLevo as `SPLevo Style` and `org.palladiosimulator.codeconventions/palladio-checkstyle-rules.xml` from Palladio-Build-CodingConventions as `Palladio Coding Conventions` shall be imported.
+In addition, the `Palladio Coding Conventions` need to be set as the default Checkstyle configuration.

 # Remark